Mississippi

 If Mississippi expands its gaming laws to include cultural or entertainment-based wagering, this spectacle could generate thousands in seasonal handle.
 For a city rich in Elvis lore, the opportunity to bet on who truly channels The King best could turn the Elvis Festival into one of Mississippi’s most iconic betting-related events.
 Nothing says "thank you, thank you very much" like winning a wager while enjoying the music of a music legend.

-In towns like Yazoo City, where Friday night lights take center stage more than any major league arena, sports betting takes on a different character.
+In towns like Yazoo City, where Friday night lights take center stage more than any major league arena, sports betting assumes a distinct character.
 With no professional teams nearby, local bettors turn to things such as college loyalty, regional pride, and national storylines to guide their wagers.
 While the Saints, Braves, and Ole Miss Rebels drive most of the betting handle, it is not because they're geographically close but because they're culturally close.

 Sports betting in neighboring states